boazsegev/facil.io/README.md

 This will dump all the library files into a folder called `libdump`.
 The header files are in `libdump/include` and the source files are in `libdump/src`.
 The folder `libdump/all` contains all the source and header files mixed together.

-Copy these files to your project, as required by your project's folder structure and start using the library.
+Copy the header and source files to the appropriate location in your project and start using the library.

 ### Using `facil.io` as a CMake submodule